-Regular and daily communication is crucial to the Marines under any circumstances, which is why Marine Radio Operators (MOS 0621) are so important.
+Regular and daily communication is crucial to the Marines under any circumstances, which is why Marine Transmission System Operators (MOS 0621) are so important.

 During combat, accurate and dependable communication is even more essential.

-Radio Operators who handle the operation and maintenance of communication equipment are necessary to ensure the essential information is communicated quickly and efficiently.
+Transmission System Operators who handle the operation and maintenance of communication equipment are necessary to ensure that essential information is communicated quickly and efficiently.

 The Marine Corps MOS 0621 is a versatile specialty where Marines are assigned to a wide variety of units to ensure communication is possible for the integrity of the mission.